loading...

 What is not allowed on the course?

-A list of prohibited devices on course is available at chicago13point1.com.
+A list of prohibited devices on course is available on the Event rules page.

 • POST-RACE & RESULTS FAQs